vinayakbaranwal/gmail-mcp-v2/README.md

 ## Installation

+⚠️ <strong>NOTE:</strong> Due to the large number of endpoints available on this server, it is recommended that you install and setup [Heimdall](https://github.com/shinzo-labs/heimdall) to limit the number of endpoints exposed to your client applications.

 To use this MCP, you'll need to set up authentication with Gmail:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com)